iamgarou/The_Quiz-Game/README.md

 # The_Quiz-Game
 Quiz Game
-Welcome to the Quiz Game!
-This Python application allows users to create and play quizzes with customizable questions and answers.
-Perfect for testing knowledge and having fun with friends!
+Description
+The Quiz Game is an interactive console-based application that allows users to create, manage, and play quiz games.
+Users can add custom questions, options, and answers, as well as start the game to test their knowledge.
+The game keeps track of the player's score and prize money based on their answers.

 Features
-Add Questions: Users can add custom questions with multiple-choice answers.
+Add custom questions along with multiple-choice options.
-Start Game: Play the quiz and test your knowledge against the questions.
-Remove Questions: Easily remove specific questions from the quiz.
+Remove specific questions or clear all questions from the quiz.
-Clear All Questions: Delete all saved questions and start fresh.
+Start the quiz and answer questions to accumulate points and prize money.
-View All Questions: List all questions, options, and answers currently saved.
+Display a list of all current questions, options, and answers.
-Getting Started
-Prerequisites
+Requirements
-Python 3.x installed on your machine.
+Python 3.x
-Basic knowledge of running Python scripts.
-Installation
-Clone this repository to your local machine: bash
+Usage
+Clone the repository:

+bash
 Copy code
 git clone https://github.com/yourusername/quiz-game.git
-Navigate to the project directory: bash
-Copy code
 cd quiz-game
-Running the Game
-Run the Python script:
+Run the application:

 bash
 Copy code
 python quiz_game.py
-Follow the on-screen prompts to play the game, add questions, or manage the quiz.

-Usage
-Choose options from the menu to start the game, add questions, remove questions, clear all questions, or view the question list.
+Follow the prompts:

+Choose an option from the main menu:
+Start the game
+Add a question
+Remove a specific question
+Clear all questions
+List all questions
-Input your choices and interact with the game as prompted.
+Input your choices as prompted.
-Contributing
-If you would like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request!
+Example
+Start the Game:

+Select option 1 to start the quiz.
+Answer questions as they are presented.
+For example: markdown
+Copy code
+Question: What is the capital of France?
+1. Berlin
+2. Madrid
+3. Paris
+4. Rome
+Your choice: 3
+Correct Answer.
+Your current prize money: 1800.0
+Add a Question:

+Select option 2 to add a new question.
+Enter your question, options, and the correct answer when prompted.
+Remove a Question:

+Select option 3 to remove a specific question by its index number.
+Clear All Questions:

+Choose option 4 to delete all saved questions after confirmation.
+List All Questions:

+Select option 5 to view all currently saved questions, options, and answers.
+Notes
+Make sure to have quiz_questions.txt, quiz_options.txt, and quiz_answers.txt in the same directory for the application to function correctly.
+The application handles basic input validation to ensure a smooth user experience.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.